tesla-ambassador/grant-hunter/README.md

 Lastly, I put together a rag-tag UI.
 I mean it was looking too basic at first and tbh even though it's a small project, I can't sleep at night knowing I shipped a nightmarish UI.
 I also needed an excuse to use [aceternity UI's Chromatic Image](https://ui.aceternity.com/components/chromatic-image) that was the only crazy part of the UI and It was just a matter of plugging and playing... changing a few words, these days it really doesn't cost nothing to have something good looking.
 Also I just discovered that tailwind's components have been moved to tailwind plus.
 But back to the point, I thought it a good idea to take an hour or two to make it look a little less ugly.

 > Bonus Note: If I get time even after submitting, I'll still try to give it a try and scrape from the JavaScript rendered site...
 I'll see tomorrow.

+> Update: It's a week later, I managed to get the SSR adapter running, it took me an hour cause I just thought I'd prolly work on some of the things Chase pointed out in our meet.
+I'll try to add more fields I deem important to the database tomorrow and prolly squeeze in enough time to cook up a UI that can display this data better.
+Also I'm building an anime discord bot...
+I don't really know what it should do between rankings and powerscaling but it seems like something cool to build.

 ### Built with